ivotron/popper2-paper/paper/paper.md

    In this paper, we present Popper, a container-native workflow engine that does not assume the presence of a Kubernetes cluster or any service other than a container engine such as Docker or Podman.
    We introduce the design and architecture of Popper and describe how it abstracts away the complexity of multiple container engines and resource managers, enabling users to focus only on writing workflow logic.
    With Popper, researchers can build and validate workflows easily in almost any environment of their choice including local machines, Slurm based HPC clusters, CI services, or Kubernetes based cloud computing environments.
-   To exemplify the suitability of this workflow engine, we present a few case studies where we take examples from machine learning and high-performance computing and turn them into Popper workflows.
+   To exemplify the suitability of this workflow engine, we present a case study where we take an example from machine learning and seamlessly execute it in multiple environments by implementing a Popper workflow for it.
 ---

 # Introduction {#sec:intro}